Kolyunya/codeception-markup-validator/README.md

 ## Configuration
 The module does not require any configuration.
 The default setup will work if you have either [`PhpBrowser`](https://github.com/Codeception/Codeception/blob/2.2/src/Codeception/Module/PhpBrowser.php) or [`WebDriver`](https://github.com/Codeception/Codeception/blob/2.2/src/Codeception/Module/WebDriver.php) modules enabled.

-Nevertheless the module is fully-configurable.
-It consist of three major components: [`provider`](https://github.com/Kolyunya/codeception-markup-validator/blob/master/sources/Lib/MarkupValidator/MarkupProviderInterface.php) with provides markup to validate, [`validator`](https://github.com/Kolyunya/codeception-markup-validator/blob/master/sources/Lib/MarkupValidator/MarkupValidatorInterface.php) which performs actual markup validation and [`reporter`](https://github.com/Kolyunya/codeception-markup-validator/blob/master/sources/Lib/MarkupValidator/MarkupReporterInterface.php) which reports about validation messages.
+Nevertheless the module is fully-configurable and hackable.
+It consist of four major components: [`provider`](https://github.com/Kolyunya/codeception-markup-validator/blob/master/sources/Lib/MarkupValidator/MarkupProviderInterface.php) with provides markup to validate, [`validator`](https://github.com/Kolyunya/codeception-markup-validator/blob/master/sources/Lib/MarkupValidator/MarkupValidatorInterface.php) which performs actual markup validation, [`filter`](https://github.com/Kolyunya/codeception-markup-validator/blob/master/sources/Lib/MarkupValidator/MessageFilterInterface.php) which filters messages received from the validator and  [`printer`](https://github.com/Kolyunya/codeception-markup-validator/blob/master/sources/Lib/MarkupValidator/MessagePrinterInterface.php) which prints messages received from the validator.
 You may configure each of the components with a custom implementation.

 ### Provider
 The module may be configured with a custom `provider` which will provide the markup to the `validator`.
 The [`default provider`](https://github.com/Kolyunya/codeception-markup-validator/blob/master/sources/Lib/MarkupValidator/DefaultMarkupProvider.php) tries to obtain markup from the `PhpBrowser` and `WebDriver` modules.

-### Validator
-The module may be configured with a custom `validator` which will validate markup received from the `provider`.
-The [default validator](https://github.com/Kolyunya/codeception-markup-validator/blob/master/sources/Lib/MarkupValidator/W3CMarkupValidator.php) uses the [W3C Markup Validation Service API](https://validator.w3.org/docs/api.html).

-### Reporter
-The module may be configured with a custom `reporter` which will report about messages received from the `validator`.
-You may implement you own reporter or tweak a [default one](https://github.com/Kolyunya/codeception-markup-validator/blob/master/sources/Lib/MarkupValidator/DefaultMarkupReporter.php).
 ```yaml
 class_name: AcceptanceTester
 modules: